 Battery Cables: Check the condition of the battery cables and perform voltage drop tests on the starter and ground cables.
 Battery cables come in different gauges.
-Years ago battery cables were 6 gauge because there weren’t so many accessories requiring higher amperage.
+Years ago, battery cables were 6 gauge because there were not so many accessories requiring higher amperage.

 Vehicles often come from the factory with 2 and 4 gauge battery cables capable of handling much higher rates of current.
-The lower the gauges number the thicker the cable.
-For instance a 2 gauge cable is thicker than a 4 gauge cable.
+The lower the gauge number, the thicker the cable.
+For instance, a 2 gauge cable is thicker than a 4 gauge cable.

-Switches: The neutral safety switch and clutch safety switch prevent startup during undesired situations.
+Switches: The neutral and clutch safety switches prevent startup during undesired situations.
 A neutral safety switch prevents starter engagement in all gears except park and neutral.

 The clutch switch requires that the clutch pedal be depressed before starting the vehicle.
-Both of these switches can be tested with an ohmmeter.
+Both of these switches are tested with an ohmmeter.
 Check the ignition switch to make sure it provides power to the starting circuit when placed in the start position.
-Starter Relays are devices that use low current to control the high current.
+Starter relays are devices that use low current to control high current components.

 Solenoid and Starter Motor: A starter solenoid is an electromagnetic device that serves two purposes.
 It completes the circuit between the battery and the starter motor.
 It also moves the starter's gear into mesh with the engine's ring gear.

-A starter will wear causing high current draw and parts like the brushes, windings, and bushings must be replaced.
+A starter will wear, causing high current draw and parts like the brushes, windings, and bushings must be replaced.
 Use an ammeter to check for high current draw.
-Compare the amperage required to turn the starter against manufacturer's specifications.
+Compare the amperage required to turn the starter against the manufacturer's specifications.